Fab-in-a-Box 3D Printed Dice: Exploration – SCOPES-DF

 Game Design: Game designers create the rules, mechanics, and visual elements of games.
 Understanding how to design and 3D print custom dice allows them to prototype and test new game concepts, enhancing their ability to develop innovative and engaging games.

 Graphic Design: Graphic designers use CAD software to create visually appealing and precise designs.
-The skills learned in this lesson can be applied to various projects, from branding and logo creation to product packaging and digital media, enhancing their ability to produce professional-quality work.
+The skills learned in this lesson can be applied to various projects, from branding and logo creation to product packaging and digital media, enhancing the ability to produce professional-quality work.

 Probability & Statistics: Professionals in this field analyze data and develop models to understand and predict outcomes.
-Designing and creating custom dice can provide hands-on experience with probability concepts, helping to visualize and explore statistical principles in a tangible way.
+Designing and creating custom dice can provide hands-on experience with probability concepts, helping visualize and explore statistical principles in a tangible way.

 Mechanical Engineering: Mechanical engineers use CAD software to design and analyze mechanical systems.
 The experience of creating 3D-printed dice helps in understanding the principles of balance, material properties, and precision, which are crucial for designing efficient and innovative mechanical components.